Shape

 The meta block is used to pass metadata to the engine.
 This metadata can be used to configure the engine or pass additional information to the engine.

 The metadata block is a map of key-value pairs.
-Plugins can read the information passed via the metadata map to configure themselves or to pass additional information to the engine.
+Engines can read the information passed via the metadata map to configure themselves.

 engine {